mscws/cws-caseworker-parent-portal/README.md

 * Iterated on pages, incorporating user testing feedback during iteration, finally reaching minimal viable product (MVP)

 # Prototype Development
 During the development of the Mississippi Vendor Challenge, the Unisys team leveraged the Agile development process to facilitate collaboration among the team and to incorporate end user feedback on a frequent basis.
 We created our prototype to work on multiple devices (e.g. desktops, tablets, smart phones) using a responsive design.
-Our [architecture](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Application-Architecture)  is based on HTML5, JavaScript (Angular.js) with a Java API (Dropwizard), Apache Tomcat 8.0 and mySQL database.
+Our [architecture](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Application-Architecture)  is based on HTML5, JavaScript (Angular.js) with a Java API (Spring 4 MVC REST Service), Apache Tomcat 8.0 and mySQL database.
 We leveraged modern open source technologies everywhere; please see below for additional detail.

 During our development effort, we took the following [notes and assumptions](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Notes-and-Assumptions) into consideration.